Tater-Certified/NoDim/README.md

 - `/gamerule disableNether <bool>`: Disables the Nether Portal
 - `/gamerule disableGateway <bool>`: Disables the End Gateway Portals

+**Note:** In 1.21.11 and later, the gamerule names have slight changed.
+The capital letters have been replaced with a "_" and the lowercase letter.
+Ex: `/gamerule disable_end <bool>`

 # Supported Platforms (As of v1.1.0)
 - Fabric/Quilt (1.14.3 - 1.21.10)
 - Forge (1.14.3 - 1.21.10)